-Terminology Description Mi-Token server This term denotes a Network Policy Server (NPS) with the Mi-Token plugin, connected to an AD LDS server, and communicating via LDAP.
-Microsoft Management MMC is a framework for a set of tools provided by Microsoft and other manufacturers.
-Mi-Token integrates directly with it.
-Console - MMC Mi-Token almost exclusively uses standard Windows interface paradigms, resulting in an intuitive administrative user interface.
-Network Policy Server - NPS NPS is Microsoft's RADIUS server implementation.
-It is included with Windows 2008 and 2012.
-Mi-Token provides a plugin for NPS 2008 and 2012 which checks two-factor authentication credentials.
-Initiative for Open Authentication - A consortium that has defined standards for hardware-based One-Time Password tokens (amongst other standards).
-These are: OATH Event-based tokens.
-OTPs are seeded from a secret key and an incrementing counter.
-Time-based tokens.
-OTPs are seeded from a secret key and the current time.
-Time-based OTPs have a potential security advantage over event-based designs as stolen codes (e.g. generated by touching a token on someone's desk) will expire within minutes.
+TERIVIINOLOGY DESCRIPTION generated by touching a token on someone's desk) will expire within minutes.
 Note, however, that there is also a disadvantage - compensating for time drift can be more difficult than compensating for unused tokens from an event-based token.
-Mi-Token supports both of these types of tokens from any OATH-compliant vendor.
-One-Time Password - OTP These are generated by hardware and software tokens of all kinds.
+MiToken supports both of these types of tokens from any OATH compliant vendor.
+ONE-TIME PASSWORD - OTP These are generated by hardware and software tokens of all kinds.
 These codes have several characteristics: Unpredictability.
-Only the generator/verifier can calculate the next OTP, so it cannot be guessed by anyone else. • Single-use.
+Only the generator/verifier can calculate the next OTP, so it cannot be guessed by anyone else.
+Single-use.
 The verifier keeps track of the last-used OTP, implicitly or directly.
 This OTP cannot be used again.
 This prevents attackers from replaying OTPs.
-Remote Authentication Dial In User Service - RADIUS A protocol that enables users to be authenticated by having their credentials forwarded and checked by a centralized authentication server.
+REMOTE AUTHENTICATION DIAL IN USER SERVICE - RADIUS A protocol that enables users to be authenticated by having their credentials forwarded and checked by a centralized authentication server.
 RADIUS is a very widely implemented protocol, and enables the Mi-Token server (running Microsoft's NPS) to provide two-factor authentication for many uses.
 The Pluggable Authentication Module (PAM) system popular in Linux/Unix also has RADIUS support, and RADIUS is widely used on multiple platforms and platform combinations.
 RADIUS is used by many security hardware vendors, such as suppliers of SSL VPN appliances and the like.
-Software Token Also known as a soft-token.
+SOFTWARE TOKEN Also known as a soft-token.
 This is another type of token which is generated by software.
 This software is not exclusively specific to a single hardware.
 This includes a number of platforms such as smart phones, as well as standard desktop PC applications to generate OTPs.
-Mi-Token supports soft-tokens for a wide range of smart phones as well as older phones.
-Short Message Service - SMS A widely-used method for delivering messages to mobile phones.
-Mi- Token provides a service whereby users can dial a specific phone number to request an OTP.
+Mi-Token supports soft-tokens for a wide range of smart phones as well as SHORT MESSAGE SERVICE - SMS older phones.
+A widely-used method for delivering messages to mobile phones.
+MiToken provides a service whereby users can dial a specific phone number to request an OTP.
 This OTP is delivered via an SMS message to the user's handset.

-Terminology Description YubiKey A novel hardware authentication system developed by Yubico.
+YUBIKEY A novel hardware authentication system developed by Yubico.
 It generates 40+ character OTPs from a very small battery-less USB device.
 By pretending to be a USB keyboard, the YubiKey types in the OTP so the user doesn't have to.
 Mi-Token supports an easy-to-use user self-assignment for YubiKeys.
 This reduces deployment costs by letting administrators simply hand out tokens to users without having to manually assign them.
 The Mi-Token server then assigns the YubiKey to the first user who successfully logs in with it.
-Crystal Tokens An LCD hard token that displays OTP on a crystal screen.
-It runs on a long-lasting battery and turns off automatically when it is not in use for generating an OTP.
-Secure Sockets Layer Virtual Private Network - SSL VPN In contrast to regular VPN, SSL VPN does not require any special software installation on a client computer and can use a standard Web browser.
+CRYSTAL TOKENS An LCD hard token that displays OTP on a crystal screen.
+It runs on a long- lasting battery and turns off automatically when it is not in use for generating an OTP.
+SECURE SOCKETS LAYER VIRTUAL PRIVATE NETWORK - SSL VPN In contrast to regular VPN, SSL VPN does not require any special software installation on a client computer and can use a standard Web browser.
 When SSL VPN is used communication between the web browser and VPN device is encrypted using Secure Socket Layer protocol.
-Active Directory Federation Services - AD FS Software component that enables Single Sign-On (SSO) access to external services and web apps like Google Apps, Salesforce.com, Outlook Web App and others using your Active Directory credentials.
+ACTIVE DIRECTORY FEDERATION SERVICES - AD FS Software component that enables Single Sign-On (SSO) access to external services and web apps like Google Apps, Salesforce.com, Outlook Web App and others using your Active Directory credentials.
 Mi-Token can be integrated with AD FS to enable two-factor authentication on AD FS supported services and web apps.
-Security Assertion Markup Language - SAML An XML-based open standard data format for exchanging authentication data between parties like identity and service providers.
+SECURITY ASSERTION An XML-based open standard data format for exchanging authentication data MARKUP LANGUAGE - between parties like identity and service providers.
+SAML